-3.0 - 3.0 3 hours.
+4.0 - 4.0 4 hours (3;0;1).
 Introduction to mathematical proofs through real analysis.
 Topics include sets, relations, types of proofs, continuity and topology of the real line.
-Prerequisite(s): Students must complete MATH 2000 or its equivalent w/ grade C or better.
+May only be attempted 2 times for credit.
+Prerequisite(s): Students must complete MATH 3320 (formerly 2000) or its equivalent w/ grade C or better.